vk-cs/docs-public/docs/en/base/cloud-desktops/service-management/desktops-pool/manage/manage.md

 </info>

-This is a group operation: if necessary, you can terminate sessions on multiple pool desktops by selecting them using checkboxes.
+This is a group operation: if necessary, you can manage multiple pool desktops by selecting them using checkboxes.

-1. Go to your VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
 1. Go to **Cloud Desktop** → **Desktop pools**.
-1. In the list of pools, click on the name of the desired pool.
+1. In the list of pools, click the name of the desired pool.
 1. Go to the **Desktops** tab.
 1. Check the box for the desired desktop.
-1. Click **More** and select the **End session** option.
+1. Click **More** and select the option **End session**.
 1. Confirm the action.

 ## Sending a message to pool users

 This is a group operation: if necessary, you can send a message to users of several pools by selecting them using checkboxes.

-1. Go to your VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
 1. Go to **Cloud Desktop** → **Desktop pools**.
 1. Check the box for the desired pool.
 1. Click the **Message to users** button.